 Ev owners with bidirectional supported vehicles and chargers can charge their vehicles during off-peak season and use their electric vehicle battery to power other devices that need power during peak seasons; this is useful if your electric grid has peak and off-peak charging sessions or fluctuating electricity prices based on grid demand.

-Typically, EV owners with bidirectional supported vehicles can charge their electric vehicles on weekday afternoons and early mornings when electricity is cheaper and use their electric vehicle battery power to power other electrical devices that need power during peak seasons, such as lights, saving on electricity bills by avoiding peak seasons.
+Typically, EV owners with bidirectional charging can charge their electric vehicles on weekday afternoons and early mornings when electricity is cheaper and use their electric vehicle battery power to power other electrical devices during peak seasons, such as lights, saving on electricity bills by avoiding peak rates.

 Use an EV as a Power Back-Up.

-Owners with an electric vehicle supporting bidirectional charging can use their electric vehicle batteries as a backup to power their homes during power outages.
-A typical electric vehicle battery can hold up to 60 kilowatt hours of electricity, which keeps you home-powered until power is restored. a typical 60 kilowatt hours of battery can last anywhere between a day and two days depending on your power requirements.
+Owners of electric vehicles with bidirectional charging can use their batteries as a backup to power their homes during power outages.
+A typical electric vehicle battery can hold up to 60 kilowatt-hours of electricity, keeping your home powered until power is restored.
+A typical 60-kilowatt-hour battery can last anywhere between a day and two days, depending on your power requirements.

 Power Other Devices.

-EV owners with an electric vehicle that supports bidirectional charging can also use their electric vehicle battery as a portable power source to power other electric devices such as campers and tents, reducing the need of having to use a gas-powered generator for camping or overlanding, allowing you to go all green.
+EV owners with an electric vehicle that supports bidirectional charging can also use their electric vehicle battery as a portable power source to power other electric devices, such as campers and tents, reducing the need to use a gas-powered generator for camping or overlanding, allowing you to go all green.

 A portable power source can power accessories such as woodworking tools, EVs, appliances, etc.